 How we can avoid the biggest engineering skills crisis in a generation

-Vince Cable, former Secretary of State for Business, Innovation and Skills, once described engineering as “central to Britain’s economic future, as it creates highly adaptable skills that are valuable across the whole economy and bring the opportunity for long term jobs.”
+Vince Cable, former Business Secretary, once described engineering as “central to Britain’s economic future, as it creates highly adaptable skills that are valuable across the whole economy and bring the opportunity for long term jobs.”

 According to Semta – the sector skills council for science, engineering and manufacturing technologies – Britain is facing a shortfall of at least 80,000 skilled workers, as senior engineers retire without enough well-trained apprentices or graduates to replace them.